MrThearMan/graphene-django-extensions/docs/index.md

 - A new ObjectType [`DjangoNode`](/graphene-django-extensions/permissions/#djangonode), which:
     - adds convenience methods for managing permissions for both the ObjectType and individual fields.
     - adds a hook for adding filtering to both single items and lists returned by the ObjectType.
-    - adds convenience methods for creating graphene fields from the type.
+    - adds convenience methods for creating Fields, ListFields, Nodes, and Connections for the ObjectType.
+    - adds filterset filters automatically to ListFields created for the ObjectType.
+    - automatically optimizes queries using [graphene-django-query-optimizer].

 - A new MutationType [`DjangoMutation`](/graphene-django-extensions/mutations/#djangomutation), which:
     - adds convenience methods for managing permissions.